zacanger/niddesa/text/generated-translations/cullaniddesa/20-sinhala-amazon.md

 [APZ 91.5] (#apz91 .5) {#apz91 .5 .ref .apz} "To demolish our own nation
-Caussed” is the death of the nation, constipation, containment, reproach Nirvana.
+Caussed” is the death of the nation, constipation, containment, reproach Nibbana.
 Therefore, Brahman himself said.

 [Msdiv 92] (#msdiv92) {#msdiv92 .ref .msdiv} (16-3)